rikifujihara/rikifujhara/README.md

 ### Stack:

 - Rails for MVC
-- Hosted on free Heroku dyno
+- Hosted on free Heroku dyno (please excuse the slow initial load)
 - Image uploads stored on AWS
 - Devise used for Authentication
 - Styled using Bootstrap